Love beads

 A typical style of love beads.

-Love beads are one of the traditional accessories of hippies.
+Love beads are a type of necklace traditionally associated with hippie culture.
 They consist of one or more long strings of beads, frequently handmade, worn around the neck by both sexes.
 The love bead trend probably evolved from the hippie fascination with non-Western cultures, such as those of Africa, India, and Native America, which make common use of similar beads.